 If you miss it, let it go.
 Don’t chase the price.
 Look for another trade.

 For forex, set your order outside the consolidation and you will be fine.
-I put my orders about 0.3 to 0.5 pips (half a pip) outside the consolidation.
+I put my orders about 0.3 to 0.4 pips (a bit less than half a pip) outside the consolidation.
 That way when it breaks out in my direction, I get in.
 If the price breaks the consolidation in the other direction, drag your order well away from the current price or cancel it.
 When another trade develops, drag your order to the new entry price (or create a new order if you canceled the old one) and make any necessary adjustments to the stop loss and target attached to the entry order.

 Over 300 pages, forex basics to get you started, 20+ forex trading strategies, how to create your trading plan for success.